Bowel surgery

 There are different types of bowel surgery.
 The exact procedure you have will depend on:

-- the reason why you need surgery
+- the reason why you need bowel surgery

-- if you need to have all or part of your bowel removed – how much of your bowel is affected.
+- if you need to have all or part of your bowel removed – how much of your bowel is affected

 The procedures to remove part of or all your bowel are named by what section of bowel is removed and include: